-Showcasing tricks on backyard trampolines through video submissions, only 50 of the best each year are selected to receive invite into the competition.
+Showcasing tricks on backyard trampolines through video submissions, only 50 of the best each year are selected to receive invites into the competition.

-The GT Games began with the intention of raising awareness for this emerging sport, to improve safety and training standards, and to inspire trampoline athletes worldwide.
+The GT Games began with the intention of raising awareness for this emerging sport, improving safety and training standards, and inspiring trampoline athletes worldwide.